Author: Sarah Masters Buckey

 A Peek into the Past

-The 1920s saw two important constitutional amendments passed: the eighteenth established Prohibition, making alcohol illegal (exceptions like Communion wine were allowed), and the nineteenth allowed women the right to vote, the last group of adults given the vote in the US.
+The 1920s saw two important constitutional amendments passed: the eighteenth established Prohibition, making alcohol illegal (exceptions like Communion wine were allowed), and the nineteenth allowed women the right to vote, the second-to-last group of adults (people 18-20 were last) given the vote in the US.
 Prohibition ultimately failed, repealed in 1933 with the twentieth amendment (guess the nation had to sober up to grant women's suffrage?).
 Alcohol was smuggled in to many places around the country, and made secretly in others.
 Gangsters supplying alcohol could make things very dangerous for people living in those areas.
 Still, the 1920s were an exciting time: women's fashions were becoming less restrictive and women had more job opportunities, and the population in general was becoming more relaxed about social rules, allowing themselves to enjoy entertainment like jazz dances and movies.
 But while the upper class had more leisure time, the lower class still struggled.
 Furthermore, racial prejudice made life difficult for non-white Americans and for immigrants, and diseases like polio spread quickly through the cramped communities where poor people often lived (the diseases also affected the upper class too, it just spread easier in close quarters; epidemics don't care how much money you have).

 Misc